2023 Update: Though some in-person internships may return for

 How It Works

-Harvardwood publishes internship opportunities and applications are accepted on a rolling basis beginning in spring of each year.
-The internship list is updated several times throughout the spring, so students should check the list periodically for additional opportunities.
+Harvardwood publishes internship opportunities, and applications are accepted on a rolling basis each year.
+The internship list is updated several times throughout the year, so students should check the list periodically for additional opportunities.
+Positions may be filled on a first come first serve basis, so we encourage students and companies to submit their materials as early as possible.

-After securing an internship, students must be Full Members of Harvardwood in order to participate in HSIP activities and to attend HSIP events in the summer.
-If you did not find your arts/media/entertainment internship through HSIP, you can still participate in HSIP as long as you a Harvard undergraduate.
+After securing an internship, students must be Full Members of Harvardwood in order to participate in HSIP activities and attend HSIP events in the summer.
+If you did not find your arts/media/entertainment internship through HSIP, you can still participate in HSIP as long as you are a Harvard undergraduate/graduate student and register as a Full Member of Harvardwood.

 - Click here if you are a student seeking summer internships